***Note – I actually wrote this post in 2015 but thru some sort of typo it got scheduled for 2016.***

 World AIDS Day has a special meaning to many of us in the LGBT community.
 If you are over the age of 40, it is extremely unlikely you haven’t personally lost at least 1 friend or loved one to AIDS.
 While it is more of a chronic illness in western culture these days, it is still incurable and people are still dying.
 While I lost several friends over the years, two were very close to my heart and I use this day to fondly remember said individuals.
 Today I want to talk about Damien.

-Damien was the manager of the Club Houston.1 I happened to meet him at a very rough time in my life.
+Damien was the manager of the Club Houston.
+One of two large bathhouses in the city I happened to meet him at a very rough time in my life.
 The first time meeting him left me a bit rattled actually.
 I was still young and very naive at the time.
 And while I’ve always been able to put on a good poker face, I was very intimidated by him.
 He was this rather imposing figure.
 He carried himself w/a bit of what I referred to then as arrogance.
 It helped his image that he was tall and lean.
 He had long curly hair, of which he he was very fond.
 He had a reputation for being very strict and frankly, being a bitch.
 As I would discover later, it was all a cover.
 He was actually quite kind and generous.
 He just had a really low tolerance for drama.

 After a little while, word filtered back to him regarding my situation and my routine unofficial overnight hangouts became a sanctioned activity.
 Employees were allowed to use the ‘gym’ for free. hehehe It was a huge burden lifted for me.
 A couple of the employees didn’t like me because they knew I’d rat their lazy asses out if they got high and slacked off while on duty.
 Said slacking meant more work for me.
 They would routinely kick me out after my time limit expired at night.
 This left me on the street anywhere from 4-6 hours in the late night/early mornings.
 The police were not friendly and the neighborhood wasn’t overly safe so I’d drive to a nicer area of town and park in well-lit areas.
 Anyway, what very few people knew at the time is he also helped me behind the scenes as well.
 I was the beneficiary of a monthly “employee of the month” program that seemed to only exist for my benefit.
 Said program paid extra cash to the winner.
 Damien grew to trust me a lot and was also a mentor to me.
 Having been thru some of life’s harsher roads before me, he would often share pearls of hard earned wisdom with me.